arifszn/meme.js/README.md

 ## Description

-**meme.js** is a JavaScript package to fetch bulk memes.
+**meme.js** is a JavaScript package to get bulk memes.
 Supports both browser and server.

 ## Installation